Trafalgar Square: Clearance and development

-After the clearance, development progressed slowly.
+After the clearance development progressed slowly.
 The National Gallery was built on the north side between 1832 and 1838 to a design by William Wilkins, and in 1837 the Treasury approved Wilkins' plan for the laying out of the square, but it was not put into effect.
 In April 1840, following Wilkins' death, new plans by Charles Barry were accepted, and construction started within weeks.
 For Barry, as for Wilkins, a major consideration was increasing the visual impact of the National Gallery, which had been widely criticised for its lack of grandeur.
 He dealt with the complex sloping site by excavating the main area to the level of the footway between Cockspur Street and the Strand, and constructing a 15 ft high balustraded terrace with a roadway on the north side, and steps at each end leading to the main level.
 Wilkins had proposed a similar solution with a central flight of steps.
-All the stonework was of Aberdeen granite.
+All the stonework was of granite from Aberdeen.
+In 1845 four Bude-Lights with octagonal glass lanterns were installed.
+Two, opposite the National Gallery, are on tall bronze columns, and two, in the south-west and south-east corners of the square, on shorter bronze columns on top of wider granite columns.
+They were designed by Barry and manufactured by Stevens and Son, of Southwark.

 In 1841 it was decided that two fountains should be included in the layout.
 The estimated budget, excluding paving and sculptures, was £11,000.
 The earth removed was used to level Green Park.
 The square was originally surfaced with tarmacadam, which was replaced with stone in the 1920s.